JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler_Jr/Appendices_to_Study_of_the_Master_Universe/Appendix_4.md

 Before considering the sons of this order, we might look at a statement that applies to all trinitizing parents:

 > <a id="s494_2"></a>[UB 22:7.7](/en/The_Urantia_Book/22#p7_7) The trinitizing beings become as one spiritually.
-This is described as a kind of ". . . biunification of certain spiritual phases of personality."
+This is described as a kind of “. . . biunification of certain spiritual phases of personality.”
 This unification will dissolve when the Supreme Being has completed his growth.

 Now, we may give consideration to the creature-trinitized sons: